golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-A well known trick to avoid repetitive allocation is to use
+A well-known trick to avoid repetitive allocation is to use
 the `sync.Pool`.
 One can:

 ```go {linenos=inline,hl_lines=["1-3", 6, 7],linenostart=1}